 1) The Hacking Team hacked

 The July hack sent shockwaves that were felt through every corner of the infosec world.
 It happened on an unassuming Sunday evening when a tweet on the Hacking Team Twitter page was posted saying “Since we have nothing to hide, we’re publishing all our e-mails, files and source code.”
 The tweet also included a torrent link to 400GB of data.
 The company attacked, Hacking Team, is an Italian firm that sells surveillance tools to governments and law enforcement agencies.
 Hacking Team has come under attack for selling their software to oppressive regimes, and their continuous denying of their practices seems to be the motive behind the hack.

 2) Cheating site breached

 On July 19, Ashley Madison of the “Life is short.
-Have an affair” tagline fame had their systems compromised and reports revealed that records of the 37 million users of the hookup website could be leaked.
-The Impact Team claimed to be responsible for the hack and claimed this attack came about after Avid Life Media lied about the complete deletion of user accounts – something the company was charging users for.
+Have an affair” tagline fame had their systems compromised, and reports revealed that records of the 37 million users of the hookup website could be leaked.
+The Impact Team claimed to be responsible for the hack, and this attack came about after Avid Life Media lied about the complete deletion of user accounts – something the company was charging users for.

 3) High speed data hacks

 In the most unsportive of manners on July 14, during the Tour de France, Team Sky suffered a breach possibly to get into the training logs of Chris Froome who won last year’s Tour de France.
 Even though he has always insisted he is clean, Froome found himself in the middle of terrible allegations about his performance.
 The breach is believed to have something to do with these allegations.